Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 For models that keep subdaily 3D ozone data, text files with 3D location and time of ozone sonde profiles will be provided for modelers to interpolate data to their locations.

 # Satellite comparison
 Models should plan to provide NetCDF files of model output to U. Bremen and they will compare the model fields to their satellite retrievals.
+Data should be provided on model levels.
 The following information is needed in the files:

 - NetCDF dimensions: time, latitude, longitude, layers, levels
 - NetCDF 4d-variables: BrO mixing ratio [ppbv] and temperature [K] at level centers, pressure [Pa] at level interfaces